prurigro/hypothetical/readme.md

 * `text`: Text input field for text data
 * `mkd`: Markdown editor for text data containing markdown
 * `date`: Date and time selection tool for date/time data
+* `select`: Text input via option select with possible options in an `options` array
 * `hidden`: Fields that will contain values to pass to the update function but won't appear on the page (this must be used for the sort column)

 #### Edit Item Functionality